Afoma/Storage-factory-contract/README.md

 }
 ```
 In the above example, the name of the smart contract is Example and it created a type called `example`, which can be named anything.
-To create a new smart contract you will have to create a type with the smart contract's name and create a variable with it, just like it was done above `Example public example;` and then create a new smart contract with the `new` keyword.
+To create a new smart contract, create a type with the smart contract's name and create a variable with it, just like it was done above `Example public example;` and then create a new smart contract with the `new` keyword.

 The format for creating a variable in Solidity is `type visibility name;`

 ## Imports
+We write imports to make calling a contract from another contract possible.